mosip/mosip/README.md

 MOSIP offers adopters the flexibility to design, build, and own critical software infrastructure for ID.
 The open-source and open-standard platform comes with a modular, configurable, and customisable architecture, built on the principles of security and privacy by design ([MOSIP's Technology Principles](https://docs.mosip.io/1.2.0/roadmap#principles-and-vision)).

 With MOSIP, adopters can imagine digital ID as a foundational building block for governance, enabling greater access to government-to-citizen services.
-Funded by philanthropic capital, the platform is being adopted by 20 countries in the Asia Pacific, Africa, and Latin America.

 ## MOSIP Versions
 #### Latest Release